 Born in New York, but raised in Texas, Dr. Michael P. Harding holds a BA from the University of North Texas (1999), MA degrees in philosophy and politics from the University of Dallas (2004 and 2007).
 Writing on Nietzsche's political philosophy, he earned his PhD from the University of Dallas (2013).
 His research interests can broadly be described as the history of philosophy - especially Plato, Aristotle, Aquinas, Machiavelli, Hobbes, Locke and Nietzsche, as well as the American Founders and Progressives.
 Lately, he has been reading contemporary European political philosophy.
 He has been teaching philosophy at Montgomery College since 2013.
 His hobbies include reading, playing music, and traveling.

-Jennifer Haydel is an Associate Professor of Political Science and has served as Director of the Renaissance Scholars Honors Program.
+Jennifer Haydel is the Acting Department Chair of Humanities at Germantown Campus.
+Professor Haydel has served as Director of the Renaissance Scholars Honors Program.
 She earned her bachelor’s degree in integrated international studies at Knox College in Galesburg, Illinois and earned her master’s degree in political science at the University of Minnesota – Twin Cities.
 Although she teaches a wide variety of courses, she is particularly interested in the transnational study of conflict resolution and international law and the use of simulations and role-play in teaching political science.

 Jennifer Haydel has found the experience of Renaissance Scholars to be transformative.
 Collaborating closely with faculty across disciplines and learning from a diverse and dedicated group of students pushes the boundaries of her teaching.
 As Pema Chodron has written, “My models were the people who stepped outside of the conventional mind and who could actually stop my mind and completely open it up and free it… My teachers have always pushed me over the cliff.”
 For Professor Haydel, the Renaissance Scholars students, faculty, and staff consistently challenge.